 Older fridges naturally get a build-up of grime on door edges, or a build-up of mould in fridge or freezer seals in very humid climates

 Rough use of the fridge can also result in damaged seals.
 Check around them for dirt and grime, and follow your manual for cleaning it – generally a weak solution of soap and warm water will do the trick.
+Read our expert tips on how to clean your fridge.

 Finally, most freezers have a drain to draw water that melts from the automatic defrost out the rear of the fridge – if this is blocked by ice, grime or food, you can get a build-up of water, which then freezes and refreezes.
 Check to see whether this drain is blocked and, if so, clear it.
 You may need to turn off the fridge completely if the ice build-up is significant.